 - Finally, I “grossed up” the contributions to our HSA to take the tax benefit into account.
 There is a benefit to paying out of pocket costs with pre-tax rather than post-tax funds.
 That increased the savings even more, so we decided to do it.

 It didn’t work out exactly as I estimated, but I plan to stick with the plan for next year and hopefully build up the balance in our HSA.
-But I’ll be comparing how we “would have” done under a different plan in 2012 over the next few weeks.

 Is a High Deductible Health Plan right for you?